 – Why are there bar codes on the Pokedex screen when Ash’s checks Weedle’s data?
 That’s never happened before and I don’t believe it ever happens again.

 – Dexter: “Weedle – The stinger on this Pokemon’s head guarantees that any attacker will ‘get the point’ right where it hurts.”
 Dexter really was a cheeky little machine back in the day.

 – Ash: “Oh yeah I almost forgot, you have to weaken a Pokemon before you can capture it!”
 Ah now see here.
 A rare example of Ash learning.
-Scientists take the time to document this event and study it carefully since they never know when another opportunity to witness this event will come around.
+Scientists take the time to document this event and study it carefully since these instances are so rare.

 – Also, I love how Ash is looking into the camera when he says this.
 Like he’s trying to teach US something he couldn’t learn with only one lesson.

 – It still amazes me how amped up he gets for catching Pokemon here.
 Enjoy it while it lasts.